Skip to main content

 What Tak Bat Actually Is

 I almost missed it on my first morning.
-By accident, I got it right anyway, in the worst possible way.
-Here's what I should have known.
+By accident, I got it right anyway.
+Here's what I wish I had known.

 My First Morning: Lost in the Rain

-I like to sleep in, so I didn't think I'd do this on my first morning.
-But I had to pee at 5 a.m., so I figured: stubborn travelers gonna stubborn.
+I like to sleep in and was already tired from travel, so I didn't think I'd do this on my first morning.
+But I had to use the restroom at 5 a.m., so I figured: stubborn traveler's gonna stubborn.
 Let's go.

 It was pouring rain.
 I had no umbrella.
 No raincoat.
 I went out anyway.